 I now have my Mac set up just as the video suggests, and I love it!
 I am getting more screen space.
 I also don’t accidentally click or interact with the dock when I am working at the bottom of the screen.

 I have to give credit where it’s due.
 Snazzy Labs makes great videos about technology, and I highly recommend subscribing to their YouTube channel.
-I’ve embedded the video here and recommend watching it.

 The video is very insightful and provides a great overview of how to tweak your Mac to get more usable screen area.
 That said, I don’t think videos are always the best way to follow tutorials.
 Some people prefer them.
 Other people like to read articles.
 I found it hard to execute some of the terminal commands using the video, and only one of them is listed in the video’s comments.
 For this reason, I am presenting these steps in written format and greatly expanding on them.
 This article goes beyond the tweaks, providing tips on how to clean up the dock, make it more visible and access apps that aren’t in your dock.